 Tomorrow on Saturday Roger Waters plays a free show in Mexico City’s zócalo (center square), right downtown facing all the government buildings.
 Will he read his letter there?
 I can’t imagine why not.

 So then the question remains, will he ever be invited back?

 Final note: As you can see from the pictures, we were at the opposite end of massive Foro Sol from the stage.
 With such a grandiose production, these seats were fine — and when the spotlight was right we could clearly see Waters stalking back and forth when he put down the bass or acoustic guitar and focused on singing.

 These, the cheapest seats, cost 370 pesos each, less than $20 USD (with the current exchange rate).
 So, while of course spots up front cost $100 USD or more, there were plenty of good seats available for much more modest prices.
 Thank you, Mr. Waters.

-Posted on September 30, 2016, in Mexico, Music and tagged animals, Ayotzinapa, desert trip, foro sol, Mexico City, pena nieto, pink floyd, roger waters, set the controls for the heart of the sun, the dark side of the moon, the wall, trump.
+Posted on September 30, 2016, in Mexico, Music and tagged Ayotzinapa, desert trip, foro sol, Mexico City, pena nieto, pink floyd, roger waters, the dark side of the moon, trump.
 Bookmark the permalink.
 Leave a comment.